jlianacastillo/jlianacastillo/README.md

 👉THE THEME ARE THE 🔐 IN THE MODERN 🌐👈

-AND 🙋‍♀️🙋‍♂️ ARE INVITED THE RECORD ARE ON YOUTUBE LIVE 🎥

 Hi there my name is Juliana.
 I am passionate about women in STEM (Science, Technology, Engineering and Mathematics)

 ~Student online at platzi 💚